worktheclock/replit.github.io/tutorials/static-site-generator.md

 page.sortReverse = false
 ```

-Here we've told our site we want two kinds of pages – a *post* type, which we will use for blog posts, and a *page* type, which we will use for evergreen content such as contact details and general site information.
+Here we've told our site generator we want two kinds of pages – a *post* type, which we will use for blog posts, and a *page* type, which we will use for evergreen content such as contact details and general site information.
 Below that, we've used TOML's dictionary syntax to specify some characteristics of each type.

 * Posts will have a date in their URLs and will be sorted in reverse date order when listed.
 * Pages will not have a date in their URLs and will be sorted alphabetically by their title.